Libreflix: History

-Although the service does not require registration to be accessed, in April 2018 the platform had 14 thousand registered users.
+Although the service does not require user registration to be accessed, in April 2018, the platform had 14 thousand registered users.
 Registration is mandatory for sending movie suggestions.

-The Libreflix, initially designed and developed by Brazilian hacktivist Guilmour Rossi, is written in Node.js and licensed under the GNU Affero General Public License.
-The development is done using git versioning through a public repository.
+Libreflix, initially designed and developed by Brazilian hacktivist Guilmour Rossi, is written in Node.js and licensed under the GNU Affero General Public License.
+Development is done using git versioning through a public repository.

-In July 2018 the service was presented at the 18th Fórum Internacional Software Livre.
+In July 2018, the service was presented at the 18th Fórum Internacional Software Livre.

 Collection

-The service catalogue includes feature films, short films and series, whether fictional or not.
-In a presentation in July 2018, the service listed more than 250 works registered in the collection, where 75% of the catalog was of non-fictional works.
+The service's catalogue includes feature films, short films and series, whether fictional or not.
+In a presentation in July 2018, the service listed more than 250 works registered in the collection, where approximately 75% of the catalog was of non-fictional works.
 By location, 62% of the content was produced in Brazil, 8% in the rest of Latin America.
 American and European works represented 17% and 8% of the catalogue respectively.
 As for the duration of the content, 40% was composed of feature films.